PyKev/StudySumAI-Demo/README.md

 # StudySum AI - Summaries and Chat with PDFs, Excel/CSV and YouTube Videos 📚

-This application allows you to summarize and chat with your PDF documents and YouTube videos.
+This application allows you to summarize and chat with your PDF documents, YouTube videos and Excel/CSV files.
 To make the most of this application, you need an API key from OpenAI and, optionally, an Access Token from HuggingFace.
 Here's how to get them:

 - **OpenAI API Key:** Sign up on [OpenAI](https://openai.com/) to get an API key.
 When creating your account for the first time, you will receive $5 in credit.